brillout/goldpage/readme.md

 And `ssr-coin` takes care of the rest: it transpiles, bundles, routes, renders, and serves your pages.

-You can easily add `ssr-coin` to your existing Node.js server:
+You can easily add `ssr-coin` to a existing Node.js server:

 ~~~js
 // /examples/express/server.js